anezami/flask-azure-openai-app/README.md

 	-Sku B1
 ```

 Re-running the script is safe (idempotent).
-It uses ARM/Bicep deployment and Zip Deploy for the app code.
+It uses ARM/Bicep deployment and `az webapp deploy` (OneDeploy) for the app code.

 ### Secrets & RBAC
 - Google Client ID and Secret are stored in Key Vault and injected via Key Vault references (`GOOGLE_CLIENT_ID`, `GOOGLE_PROVIDER_AUTHENTICATION_SECRET`).